3 Bedrooms, 2.5 Bathrooms, Sleeps 6-7

 Nestled into the rolling hills of Virginia’s horse and wine country, the house is situated within a 15-20 minute drive of several area vineyards.
 Neighboring Middleburg, Upperville and The Plains, which offer a variety of farm-to-table restaurants, high end shops, local butchers, a Civil War museum and a world-class spa facility, all also within and a 15-20 minute drive.
 Dozens of other area attractions, including Sky Meadows State Park and Shenandoah State Park, are a 20-30 minute driving distance away.

 For lovers of the outdoors, the area offers spectacular vistas of rolling farmland and vineyards from meandering country roads—perfect for biking or afternoon drives.
 Nature enthusiasts can spot one of dozens bird types, as well as deer, rabbit, fox and other animals; hike some of the region’s best trails in Shenandoah; or enjoy the ever-changing symphony of wild flowers that spring up alongside the road in the spring and summer.

 History buffs will enjoy learning about the historic district of Rectortown, in which the house sits.
 The Manassas Gap Railroad stop that John Rector, after whom Rectortown was named, was influential in creating still carries cargo trains by less than a quarter of a mile down the road.
 The old Rectortown railroad storehouse, visible from the stone bridge giving access to the property, is one of the many Civil War historic landmarks in the area.

-A list of links to area restaurants, attractions and events—including twilight polo matches, horse shows, vineyards offering dinner and wine pairings, and seasonal festivals and fairs—is available to renters upon booking.
+A list of links to area restaurants, attractions and events—including twilight polo matches, horse shows, vineyards offering dinner and wine pairings, and seasonal festivals and fairs—is available to renters upon confirmation of booking.